Hire Me!

 While I was in Taipei, I revamped the EFL recipes in OpenEmbedded.
 They suffered from a lot of hackish workarounds that were necessary while EFL didn’t use pkgconfig and had some bogus autotools usage.
 This is now history and so we have a more or less clean set of EFL recipes in OpenEmbedded!

-By the way, Aaron Bockover joins me with a rant about Gtk+ theming.
+By the way, Aaron Bockover joins me with a rant about Gtk+ theming unavailable.

 Back to DefCon 4